billyyoung/blog/content/posts/recipes/steak-salad.md

 ## Directions

 Steak
-* For a **cold steak salad** as the original recipe intends: cook your steak before you make the dressing so it has a chance to cool down a bit
+* For a **cold steak salad** as the original recipe intends: cook steak before you make the dressing so it has a chance to cool down a bit

 Dressing
 * In a mortar and pestle - smash your **anchovy** and **garlic** with a touch of kosher salt to form a paste